All Episodes

 Well, perhaps that's true, but at the same time, the perpetration of fraud is, in that sense, also a sin.

-And I think it's very important that all of the principles and who did what is made clear in this situation, because it places the rest of us in such a helpless position.
+And I think it's very important that all of the principles and who did what is made clear in this situation because it places the rest of us in such a helpless position.

-We can't know, if we don't know where that picture came from, or If the additional evidence isn't given to someone who can evaluate it for us, then we're left blind.
+We can't know, if we don't know where that picture came from, or the additional evidence isn't given to someone who can evaluate it for us, then we're left blind.

 And this is not a situation in which we need to be left blind.